Last Updated: February 2024; Published: December 2013

 - Rob Reich.
 Professor Rob Reich served on GiveWell's Board of Directors from December 2013 to April 2019.
 Professor Reich had a pre-existing friendship with GiveWell employee Alexander Berger, who was one of his students when in college.
-(As of June 2017, Alexander is an employee of the Open Philanthropy Project.)
+(As of June 2017, Alexander is an employee of Open Philanthropy.)
 Professor Reich is also co-director of the Stanford Center on Philanthropy and Civil Society, for which Cari Tuna (another GiveWell Board member, and President of Good Ventures) was previously a member of the Advisory Board.